-VTrans Bicycle and Pedestrian Program - The intent of the VTrans Bicycle and Pedestrian Program is to improve access and safety for people walking and bicycling through the planning, design and construction of infrastructure projects.
+VTrans Bicycle and Pedestrian Program - intended to improve access and safety for people walking and bicycling through the planning, design and construction of infrastructure projects.

 Carbon Reduction Program Federal Grant Awards - provides funding to states and metropolitan planning organizations (MPOs) to reduce transportation-related carbon emissions.
 The program is administered by the Federal Highway Administration (FHWA).